chrisallton/git-novice/_episodes/07-github.md

 > ## Fixing Remote Settings
 >
 > It happens quite often in practice that you made a typo in the
 > remote URL.
-This exercice is about how to fix this kind of issues.
+This exercise is about how to fix this kind of issues.
 > First start by adding a remote with an invalid URL:
 >
 > ~~~
-> git remote add broken https://github.com/this/url/is/invalid
+> git remote add broken http://py-ph353.swan.ac.uk/this/url/is/invalid
 > ~~~
 > {: .bash}
 >